 IP phones and computers are pretty easy to connect from home.
 So, how difficult is it for unwanted visitors to connect to you?
 It’s not difficult at all and that’s a problem!
-There are specific guidelines you need to follow so you don’t inadvertently invite hackers into your remote phones and, by extension, into your office systems.
+There are specific guidelines you need to follow so you don’t inadvertently invite hackers into your remote phones and, by extension, into your office systems and Ram Comm is here to help.

 How do IP Phones Connect?